maim-lain/schooloflust/patreonpatch.md

 <br>

 ## Converting game saves:
 - If you want to use your old saves with the incest patch they need to be converted first.
-If for some reason you no longer want to play with the incest patch, you can convert your saves back so they'll work with the unpatched game.
+If for some reason you no longer want to play with the patreon patch, you can convert your saves back so they'll work with the unpatched game.
 - [(Link to instructions)](https://github.com/maim-lain/schooloflust/blob/master/convertsaves.md)